-Brain tumors and brain tumor treatment can lead to a variety of physical problems and disabilities.
-The physicians and caregivers in the Physical Medicine and Rehabilitation Department of Froedtert & the Medical College of Wisconsin can help patients manage these problems through a variety of medical and therapeutic interventions.
+Brain and spine tumor treatment, as well the tumors themselves, can lead to a variety of physical problems and disabilities.
+Physical medicine and rehabilitation specialists can help you manage these problems through a variety of medical and therapeutic interventions.

-The rehabilitation team’s objective is to help patients regain as much function, comfort and independence as possible.
-The care team works with patients to understand their goals and craft solutions that meet their specific situations.
+The rehabilitation team’s objective is to help you regain as much function, comfort and independence as possible.
+The care team works with you to understand your goals and to craft solutions that meet your specific needs.

 Treating Hemiplegia and Spasticity